-Where there are additional risks we will refer to other specific guidance, which is listed in Appendix 2.
+Where there are additional risks, we will refer to other specific guidance which is listed in Appendix 2.

-Our Governing Body is responsible for ensuring school staff read the appropriate parts of Keeping Children Safe in Education 2021 depending on their roles within the school.
+Our Governing Body is responsible for ensuring school staff read the appropriate parts of Keeping Children Safe in Education 2022 depending on their roles within the school.
 This will be based on the level of responsibility for safeguarding in the school and their contact with children.
 The Local Authority recommends that all staff read section 1 and 5; we will follow this guidance and Governors will review regularly to ensure that staff are appropriately informed.

 In our school we follow a six-year training pathway which ensures that all staff receive suitable training to undertake their role.
 To guide us we follow the Lincolnshire Safeguarding Children's Partnership (LSCP) pathway and guidance and access the expertise from the partnership.
+We are currently undertaking training on Year 4 of this pathway.

 The DSL (and any deputies) will undergo additional specific training at least every two years to provide them with the knowledge and skills required to carry out the role.
-If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the Safeguarding Essentials course provided by the local authority.
+If we recruit a new DSL or Deputy, we will ensure they are fully trained and undertake the role of the Designated Safeguarding Lead course provided by the local authority.

 In addition to the formal training, their knowledge and skills will be refreshed at regular intervals to allow them to understand and keep up to date with any developments relevant to their role.
-This will be done by attending the termly local authority DSL Safeguarding Updates, of which we attend a minimum of two per year, accessing DSL drop-in sessions and by attending appropriate LSCP inter-agency training and other relevant training and/or conference opportunities.
+This will be done by attending the termly local authority DSL Safeguarding Updates, of which we attend three per year, Autumn, Spring and Summer terms, attending DSL drop-in sessions and by attending appropriate LSCP inter-agency training and other relevant training and/or conference opportunities.